Metropolitan area status stays in place for Niles-Benton Harbor, for further study - Leader Publications

 “[The] OMB does not accept the initial recommendation to raise the MSA core population threshold in the 2020 standards, and has decided to leave the current threshold of 50,000 in place.
 A change to the fundamental criteria that determine whether an area is considered metropolitan would cause disruption to statistical programs and products, and would be difficult for the statistical agencies to implement,” according to the OMB.

-The OMB decided there was “insufficient justification” to raise the threshold to 100,000, would require further research on areas to be considered “metropolitan.”
+The OMB decided there was “insufficient justification” to raise the threshold to 100,000, which would require further research on areas to be considered “metropolitan.”

-The OMB committed to working with the Standards Review Committee to do outreach and research over the next four years to take a closer look what requirements should be in place to be a designated MSA area.
+The OMB committed to working with the Standards Review Committee to do outreach and research over the next four years to take a closer look at what requirements should be in place to be a designated MSA area.

 Sanya Vitale, Niles Community Development Director, said the designation has been important to major opportunities in the city recently.

-“Being designated as a MSA and having that kind of microscope allows us to continue as an entitlement community, much like Benton Harbor is as well,” Vitale said.
+“Being designated as an MSA and having that kind of microscope allows us to continue as an entitlement community, much like Benton Harbor is as well,” Vitale said.
 “We then can see that certain designations allow us to be classified as an entitled community, which allows us to be eligible for the community development block grant fund.”

 On May 24, the Niles City Council accepted an allocation of over $7,030,000 from the U.S. Department of Treasure, as a part of the American Rescue Plan Act.
 Niles being designated a “principal city of a metropolitan area” in 2003 made the funding available to the city government.

 “The city is going to be talking with the community over the next year or so about that.
 We would not have been able to access that without being an entitlement community,” Vitale said.
-“Th funding difference would have been millions and millions of dollars.”
+“The funding difference would have been millions and millions of dollars.”

 She estimated Niles may have been in line to receive between $2.5 and $3 million if the status were gone.